Squirrel is often talking about tight credit conditions in terms of residential property, but what’s happening in the commercial space?....

 JB made an interesting presentation recently discussing the deflationary effect of technology.
 One of the themes was that to an effect Moores Law is moving faster than the cash in the economy (inflation).
 As technology increases, things become cheaper to make and therefore there are deflationary pressures on prices in the economy.
-You can watch the presentation here.
+Watch the presentation.

 This growth and low interest rates have seen consequential growth in Bank balance sheets which have largely funded the growth.

 Like any business that has experienced significant growth, Banks have posted record profits, which has been recorded in the press.